aayushchugh/aayushchugh/README.md

 * 🚀  I'm currently working on MyCCET (An internal management website for CCET Diploma Wing)
 * 🤝  I'm open to collaborating on MERN projects

+Hello!
+I am a Full Stack Web Developer from Mohali, India, driven by a passion for creating cutting-edge and user-centric digital solutions.
+My professional journey is adorned with diverse projects that reflect my expertise and innovative thinking.

+Leadership and Community Involvement:

+As Team Lead at the Innovation Club of CCET College, I have cultivated leadership skills and fostered a collaborative, innovative environment.
+I contribute as an assistant in ICT training sessions at my college, aiding in the technological development of government employees.
+Organizing the Talent Hunt cultural program has honed my event management skills.
+As a student coordinator, I work on the Jhalak (Digital newsletter of CCET, Diploma Wing)

+Personal Interests:
+Outside of my professional life, I enjoy playing the guitar, which provides a creative and refreshing break from technology.

+I am committed to blending technical expertise with creativity in every project, ensuring functional, engaging, and user-centric outcomes.
+I look forward to embracing new challenges and opportunities in the ever-evolving field of web development.

 <br>

 ### Skills